Jkutkut/Jkutkut/README.md

 ### Welcome to my GitHub page!

 <br>

-I am learning by myself thanks to all the free content on internet and this is my way of paying back: This site (as well as the [archive](https://github.com/jkutkutArchive)) will host all the non private code I will make over the years, so everyone interested can see the code and (hopefully) learn as well.
+I am learning by myself thanks to all the free content on internet and this is my way of paying back: This site, as well as the [archive](https://github.com/jkutkutArchive), will host all the non private code I will make over the years, so everyone interested can see the code and (hopefully) learn as well.
 At the moment, I am also at 42 Network and getting a Technical degree in App Development.

 ## Projects:
 Feel free to explore my list of projects.
 Feedback and contributions are always wellcome.